 Once upon a time a long long time ago in a Galaxy far far away from the Empire and Darth Vader, there was a Golden Age of Audio.
-For a time within this Age a war raged on Planet Earth for over half a decade, the likes of which were never seen before or since, and for a short time powerful High Fidelity sound was available to the average consumer.
+And for a time within this Age a war raged on Planet Earth for over half a decade, the likes of which had never seen before or since, and for a short time powerful High Fidelity sound was available to the average consumer.

-The Receiver Wars occurred during ‘Golden Era’ of Audio (1971-1981) where the major HiFi manufacturers developed audio products that were really aimed at producing the finest musical reproduction as possible and multi-billion dollar corporations invested massive amounts into R&D to achieve this end.
+The Receiver Wars occurred during the ‘Golden Era’ of Audio (1971-1981) when the major HiFi manufacturers developed audio products that really were aimed at producing the finest musical reproduction as possible and multi-billion dollar corporations invested massive amounts into R&D to achieve this end.

-Commencing in 1974 and ending in 1979 the major manufacturers of retail HiFi components competed against each other in a ruthless all-out war to dominate the market with the most powerful, best sounding and most aesthetically stunning Receiver.
+Commencing in 1974 and ending in 1979 the major manufacturers of retail HiFi components competed against each other in a ruthless all-out war to dominate the market and offer the most powerful, best sounding and most aesthetically stunning Receiver.

 They were selling to a wealthier and more intelligent market than today (it was before food additives, vaccines and sodium-fluoride had reduced the average IQ) and the general pubic were expected to be capable of interpreting things like Nyquist’s Charts and be familiar with terms like ‘harmonic distortion’, ‘slew rates’ & ‘frequency response’ which today are only reserved for that bizarre and tiny segment of the human population known as audiophiles.